 “Who was the hand?
 Who was the glove?”

 Then the Regression War came and the machines were destroyed.
-Only a few doubles remained, the rest hunted down or experiencing the disease known as Other Annihilation Syndrome.
+Only a few doubles remained, the rest hunted down or experiencing the disease known as Other Collapse Disorder.
 Their services became much more valuable.